gmftbyGMFTBY/WhenToSpeak/README.md

     </table>

-* F1 metric for measuring the accuracy for the timing of the speaking, only for classified methods (hred-cf, ...)
+* F1 metric for measuring the accuracy for the timing of the speaking, only for classified methods (hred-cf, ...).
+The stat data shows that the number of the negative label is the half of the number of the positive label. **F1** and **Acc** maybe suitable for mearusing the result instead of the F1.
+In this settings, we care more about the precision in F1 metric.

 2. Human judgments (engaging, ...)